 Work with the Family’s Natural Rhythm

 Take the high and low points of your day into consideration.
 This will help to relieve the tension from your family life.
 No one said school has to be certain hours during the day.
-If your kids love to sleep in, you take advantage of the quiet time in the morning, evolve your schooling around the late mornings and afternoons.
-If you have busy kids with extracurricular activities in the afternoon or evening, work school into the morning or even do a “split schedule” for whatever times of days work for your kids.
+If your kids love to sleep in, you take advantage of the quiet time in the morning and revolve your schooling around the late mornings and afternoons.
+If you have busy kids with extracurricular activities in the afternoon or evening, work school into the morning or even do a “split schedule” for whatever times of day work for your kids.
+I’ve gotten into a routine where I do my 10 minutes of prayer and writing in my gratitude journal, I get a cup of coffee, take the dog for a walk, and get some client work done in the early morning.
+That way when our homeschool routine kicks in with breakfast, chores, and classes, I feel much calmer and at peace having had that time for myself.

 Work in Time for Religion